SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 Ensure that all your custom NgRx Actions of type `Fail` contain the `error` property.

-**Note:** If, in your case, some exceptional NgRx actions with the `error` property should not make SSR fail, you can customize the behavior by over-providing the Spartacus `ErrorActionService`.
+**Note:** If you prefer that some exceptional NgRx actions with the `error` property should not make SSR fail, you can customize the behavior by over-providing the Spartacus `ErrorActionService`.

 ## Avoiding Use of the RESPONSE Token for Setting Status Codes